hilarybg/energy-insecurity/README.md

 - Created visualizations to compare energy insecurity indicators

 ## Key Findings
 This project analyzes trends in energy insecurity in U.S. households using EIA RECS data from 2015, 2020, and 2024.
-Results show that energy insecurity has increased over time, particularly after 2020, with food and medical tradeoffs being the most common form.
+Results show that energy insecurity has significantly since 2020, with food and medical tradeoffs being the most common form.
 Regional differences highlight higher vulnerability in certain areas.

 ## Repository Structure